 Shea Butter Allergy

-There has been no reported allergic reactions attributed to either oral or topical use of shea butter.
+There have been no reported allergic reactions attributed to either oral or topical use of shea butter.

 This post is for enlightenment purposes only and should not be used as a replacement for professional diagnostic and treatments.
 Remember to always consult your healthcare provider before making any health-related decisions or for counselling, guidance and treatment about a specific medical condition.